A partially satirical look at English vs. American English (WIP)

 -t to -ed

 A less frequently used English contraction is to use -t for the past participle rather than -ed.
 This is becoming less common.
+'Built' is an example used in all cases as 'builded' is not a word.

 burntburned